How to speak English well: 50 tips to improve your fluency

 You must ensure regular speech practice if you want to speak English fluently.
 Live interaction with native and non-native speakers helps improve your listening skills and gives you a golden opportunity to bring your theoretical knowledge to life.
 This type of communication may be less formal and organised than English lessons and error correction may be limited, but having an “English social network” can be hugely beneficial for improving your confidence when speaking.

+Join an English conversation club!
 English is the most popular foreign language studied in the world today.
 This is good news for learners because it means there are English conversation clubs and societies in almost every town and city.
 Try looking online via Google or Facebook for information on English groups near you.
 These will often be free, but some may charge a small membership fee.
 The idea of these clubs is to arrange weekly or monthly get-togethers where native and non-native speakers of English can socialise in an informal setting.

-If native English speakers are in short supply in your town, you can still gain valuable experience by communicating in English with non-native study buddies.
+Speak English with non-natives too If native English speakers are in short supply in your town, you can still gain valuable experience by communicating in English with non-native study buddies.
 Ideally, these will be other learners of your level or higher.
 Just be aware that non-natives often make mistakes in English so try to avoid taking these on board.

-Do you have a Facebook account or enjoy online gaming?
+Use the internet to connect with English speakers Do you have a Facebook account or enjoy online gaming?
 Social networks are full of English study groups you can join for free to practise your language skills with other learners from around the world.
 If you like online gaming, buy a microphone so you can chat with other participants in English while you are playing.
 You may find you share a lot in common with other gamers worldwide!

 Travel and communicate with others abroad